hphelion/documentation/moonshot/manage.administration-dasboard.project-instances.md

 7. In the **Instance Name** dialog box, enter the name for the instance.

 8. From the **Flavor** drop-down list select the flavor.<br>
-By default, the auto generated flavor is displayed.</br>
+By default, the auto-generated flavor is displayed.</br>

 9. In the **Instance Count** box, enter the number of instances required.